tgvaughan/feast/README.md

 public Input<Integer> BInput = new In<Integer>("B", "Tip text.").setXOR(AInput);
 ```

-Finally, a simple optional input with no default value can be
+Also, a simple optional input with no default value can be
 initialized with the static method `In.create()` which uses type
 inference (yes, even in Java 6) to avoid having the input type repeated:
 ```java